AayanKhan949/Shootex/README.md

 Now you have complete Shootex game ready..

+**NOTE FOR REVIEWERS: PLEASE GO THROUGH THE CAD FOLDER CAREFULLY and read all the .md files for the better understanding of the project**

 # How to use it?
 To use Shootex you need the follow the below mentioned step: